Eklavya20/contract-analyst/README.md

 # Contract Intelligence Analyst

 An agentic RAG system that lets you chat with legal contracts.
-Upload any commercial agreement and ask questions in plain English — the agent finds the right clauses, flags risks, and compares terms across documents.
+Upload any commercial agreement and ask questions in plain English.
+The agent finds relevant clauses, flags risks, and compares terms across documents.

-Built as a portfolio project to demonstrate end-to-end agentic RAG, local LLM deployment, and production-ready ML tooling.
+This project is built as a portfolio piece to demonstrate end-to-end agentic RAG, local LLM deployment, and production-ready ML tooling.

 ---

 ## What it does

-- **Chat with contracts** — ask "what are the termination clauses?" and get cited, grounded answers
+* **Chat with contracts**
+  Ask questions like "What are the termination clauses?" and get grounded answers with citations.

+* **Risk flagging**
-- **Risk flagging** — scans a contract for high-risk language (unlimited liability, auto-renewal, broad IP assignment) with HIGH / MEDIUM / LOW severity
+  Scans contracts for high-risk language such as unlimited liability, auto-renewal, and broad IP assignment.
+Outputs severity levels: HIGH, MEDIUM, LOW.

+* **Clause extraction**
-- **Clause extraction** — pull a specific clause type (payment, liability, non-compete, etc.) across all contracts at once
+  Extract specific clause types such as payment, liability, or non-compete across all contracts.

+* **Cross-contract comparison**
-- **Cross-contract comparison** — see how the same clause differs between agreements side by side
+  Compare how the same clause differs across agreements side by side.

+* **Source transparency**
-- **Source transparency** — every answer cites which contract and chunk it came from
+  Every answer includes references to the exact contract and chunk it came from.

 ---